kazmasaurus/Sosoa/README.md

 # Sosoa
 A collection of conveniences for writing Cocoa in Swift

-Have you ever tried to `indexPath < otherIndexPath` and groaned when it didn't compile?
+Have you ever written `indexPath < otherIndexPath` and then groaned when it didn't compile?
 So have we.

 ## Intent